EmadBinAbid/newstore/README.md

 To create Newstore database locally, run the `dbsetup.bat` file located inside `./setup`.
 Before executing this file, make sure that you have `postgres` as one of the users of your PostgreSQL instance.
 If not abided, the command might break for now.

 Newstore runs on PostgreSQL user `postgres` with password `password` on `localhost:5432` as default.
-You may change these settings in ./config/dbconfig.py`.
+You may change these settings in `./config/dbconfig.py`.

+## General Configurations
+Apart from `dbconfig.py`, `./config` contains three other configuration files to manage app, Reddit API, and NewsAPI.

+### redditapiconfig.py
+Contains `client_id` and `client_secret` required to connect with Reddit API.

+### newsapiconfig.py
+Contains API key to connect with NewsAPI.

+### appconfig.py
+Contains general app configuration and settings.
+You may change these settings to customise the app behaviour.

 # Endpoints
 - GET /news